fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer0_elementary/05_sci.rst

             self.C_SCIREF_VOLUME  = "01"
             self.C_SCIREF_DOI     = "10.XXXX"

-In the near future, MLPro team is planning to add a citing functionality.
-Therefore, the users can obtain the citation of the specific class in the form of bibtex.
+Shortly, the MLPro team is planning to add a citing functionality.
+Therefore, the users can obtain the citation of the specific class in the form of BibTeX.

 **Cross Reference**
-    + :ref:`API Reference <Various>`
+    + :ref:`API Reference <target_api_bf_various>`